pongsakorn-h-fusion/GHCP-Workshop/doc/Phase4/04-PHASE4-Workshop-PM-BA-DEV.md

 # Check if .specify/ directory exists
 ls -la .specify/

-# If not exists, initialize:
+# If not exists, initialize with GitHub Copilot:
-specify init product-search --ai claude
+specify init product-search --ai copilot
 ```

+**Note:** We use `--ai copilot` to integrate with GitHub Copilot for this workshop.
+Other options include `--ai claude` or `--ai cursor-agent`.

 ---